pmarguinaud/gpupack/README.md

 - ibmdummy
 - mpidummy

-Look at `scripts/gpupack.libraries` and see how to adapt it to fit your needs and you constraints.
+Look at `scripts/gpupack.libraries` and see how to adapt it to fit your needs and your constraints.

 # Choose & configure your architecture flavor

 Please look at the content of the support/arch directory.
-Each architecture (ARCH) might exist with different flavors (mostly compilation options); for example, INTEL1805 exists with two suffixes :
+Each architecture (ARCH) might exist with different flavors (mostly compilation options or floating point precision); for example, INTEL1805 exists with two suffixes :
 - 2d : -O2, double precision
 - 2s : -O2, single precision

 Look at the contents of INTEL1805.2d for instance.
-If your architecture does not exist you need to copy INTEL1805.2d into ARCH.OPT, and adapt the contents of ARCH.OPT.
+If your architecture does not exist, you need to copy INTEL1805.2d into ARCH.OPT, and adapt the contents of ARCH.OPT.

 # Create a pack